imchocomint/xwkh/README.md

 `default_json_file = ` will configure which file to use when there is no launch option.
 File number starts with 0.

+# To-be-added
+- transparency (it's still an issue)
+- loading config files from `$HOME/.config/`
+- loading config file from the Internet
+- separating the two columns

 # Credits/Thanks
 - [JaKooLit](https://github.com/JaKooLit) for his bash script
 - OpenAI for the model